 A Fresh Look

 Try going for a walk to look for natural materials to arrange with.
 Don’t restrict yourself to just flowers—look for interesting branches or even pieces of bark, as in the arrangement pictured above.
-Get experimental.
+Get experimental to capture a vivid display of flowers.

 “Pairing the natural flora of your area with cut organic flowers is one way to arrange in a conscious manner,” writes Anthony Ward in his 2017 book, Being with Flowers.
 Using found materials is not only an opportunity to get creative with arrangements, it also offers a new way to interact with your environment.
 “As you start to observe the world around you in the present moment, you may find more to work with than you expected.”